azzan-amin-97/simple-geocoding-service-fastapi/README.md

-# Simple Geocoding Service FastAPI
+# Simple Geocoding Service using FastAPI
 A simple API which will returns the latitude and longitude for each requests using FastAPI

 ## Introduction